🌙

 Bit gold was first drafted on a private mailing list Szabo started, known as "Libtech."
 Compellingly, the recipients were Hal Finney, Wei Dai, Tim May, as well as economists George Selgin and Larry White.
 Many don't know that Wei Dai invented B-Money on this list, and went to the same university as Szabo.

-Szabo has an impressive blog known as Unenumerated, where he displays his expertise.
-He decided to publish Bit gold in 2005 after Hal Finney encouraged him to.
+Mr Szabo has an impressive blog known as Unenumerated, and decided to publish Bit gold there in 2005 after Hal Finney encouraged him to.

 In a 2005 blog post, "Antiques, Time, Gold and Bit gold," Szabo passionately stated: